Yamaha Motor Finance Australia Privacy Policy

 In writing: Australian Financial Complaints Authority, GPO Box 3, Melbourne, VIC 3001

-16. CONTACT DETAILS
+17. CONTACT DETAILS

-17. CHANGES TO THIS PRIVACY POLICY
+18. CHANGES TO THIS PRIVACY POLICY

 This policy may change from time to time.
-Please visit our website regularly as will let you know of any changes to this policy by a notification on our website.
+Please visit our website regularly as we will let you know of any changes to this policy by a notification on our website.
 In addition, over the course of our relationship with you, we may tell you more about how we handle your information.
 This could be when you complete an application or form.
-We recommend you review these statements as they have more specific details for your product holding.
+We recommend you review these statements as they may have more specific details for your product holding.